DLFundamentals/blog/_posts/2026-06-08-directional-neural-collapse.md

   <div class="takeaway">
     <h3>Takeaway</h3>
-    <p>Frozen self-supervised features transfer from a few labels because the variance that <strong>matters for decisions</strong> collapses, even though total within-class variance does not.</p>
+    <p>Frozen self-supervised features transfer from a few labels because the variance that <strong>matters for decisions</strong> collapses, even when the full class cloud remains broad and anisotropic.</p>
-    <p><strong>Directional CDNV is the right ruler.</strong> Project within-class variance onto the line between two class means; ignore everything orthogonal.
-That single number governs few-shot error.</p>
+    <p><strong>Directional CDNV is the right ruler.</strong> Project within-class variance onto the line between two class means.
+That projection is the NCC margin noise; everything orthogonal is mostly scenery.</p>
-    <p><strong>The bound is sharp.</strong> Few-shot NCC error is at most $4\,\tilde V$ plus finite-shot corrections that vanish with more shots, and the constant $4$ is provably optimal under second-moment information.</p>
+    <p><strong>The bound is sharp.</strong> In the known-centroid limit, few-shot NCC error is controlled by $4\tilde V$, and no distribution-free second-moment argument can improve that leading constant.</p>
     <p><strong>Orthogonality comes for free.</strong> When directional CDNV is small across independent tasks, the decision axes are forced apart, letting one frozen encoder serve many tasks at once.
 Across SimCLR, MAE, DINO-v2, VICReg, CLIP, and SigLIP, this directional collapse shows up while classical CDNV stays large — anisotropy is the rule, and it is exactly what makes SSL transfer.</p>
   </div>

 </article>

 <div class="post-footer">
-  <p>Published on <a href="https://dlfundamentals.github.io/blog/">Theory/Simplified</a> &nbsp;&middot;&nbsp; Based on Luthra, Salunkhe &amp; Galanti — arXiv:2603.03530, 2026</p>
+  <p>Published on <a href="https://dlfundamentals.github.io/blog/">Theory/Simplified</a> &nbsp;&middot;&nbsp; Based on Luthra, Salunkhe &amp; Galanti — ICML 2026</p>
 </div>

 </div>